Creative Navigation

 6. Sticky Navigation

-• Hidden menus appearing on hover or click
+• Hidden menus that appear only on click or hover

 Conclusion